Tidally induced spiral arm wraps encoded in phase space: Introduction

-Most likely, different processes are at play in the dynamics of the MW disc. \citet{Ramos2018} found different slopes in the ridges seen in the $V_\phi$-$R$ projection, which could indicate different origins. \citet{Friske2019} discovered a complex wave of $V_R$ with angular momentum and speculate that it could be a superposition of the effects of the bar and the spiral structure.
-It is, therefore, of utmost importance to understand the dynamics of different types of spiral arms and identify observable signatures that help us distinguish them from each other and from other disturbances.
-In particular, the dynamics of tidally induced arms in the context of the Milky Way remains poorly explored.
+Most likely, different processes are at play in the dynamics of the MW disc. \citet{Ramos2018} found different slopes in the ridges seen in the $V_\phi$-$R$ projection, which could indicate different origins. \citet{Friske2019} discovered a complex wave of $V_R$ as a function of angular momentum and speculate that it could be a superposition of the effects of the bar and the spiral structure.
+It is, therefore, of the utmost importance to understand the dynamics of different types of spiral arms and identify observable signatures that help us distinguish them from each other and from other disturbances.
+In particular, the dynamics of tidally induced arms in the context of the MW remains poorly explored.

-Here we study the effects of a perturbing satellite (similar to Sagittarius) on the the Milky Way disc, paying special attention to how these structures are seen in phase space in the shape of ridges and other kinematic disturbances similar to those detected in the data.
+Here we study the effects of a perturbing satellite (similar to Sagittarius) on the MW disc, paying special attention to how these structures are seen in phase space in the shape of ridges and other kinematic disturbances similar to those detected in the data.
 Our aim is to study their dynamics, distinguish them from other types of arms, and ultimately constrain the spiral structure of the MW and the interaction with Sagittarius.
 We first use simple toy models of impulsive and distant encounters to explore the formation and dynamics of spiral structure (\s\ref{s_simple}).
 We link the spiral arms generated in these models to the ridges in the $V_\phi$-$R$ projection and to a wave of $V_R$ as a function of angular momentum (\s\ref{s_rid}).
 Since we see that the frequency of these features becomes larger with time due to the phase-wrapping, we develop a method to recover the time of impact and the parameters of the potential through Fourier analysis (\s\ref{s_fre}).
 We then look at the more realistic N-body simulation by \citet{Laporte2018} that we compare against our simpler models (\s\ref{s_nbod}).
-Finally, we compare models and real MW data in \s\ref{s_data}.
+Finally, we compare models and real MW data from \Gaia DR3 \citep{Vallenari2022} in \s\ref{s_data}.
 We discuss our results in \s\ref{s_dis} and conclude in \s\ref{s_con}.